Jim Jones: Mounting pressure and waning political support

 Among the followers Jones took to Guyana was John Victor Stoen.
 John's birth certificate listed Timothy Stoen and Grace Stoen as his parents.
 Jones had a sexual relationship with Grace Stoen, and claimed he was the biological father of John.
 Grace Stoen left Peoples Temple in 1976, leaving her child behind.
 Jones ordered the child to be taken to Guyana in February 1977 to avoid a custody dispute with Grace.
 After Timothy Stoen also left Peoples Temple in June 1977, Jones kept the child at his own home in Jonestown.

 In January 1977, Jones travelled to Cuba with Carlton Goodlett in order to establish an import-export trading relation with Cuba for a San Francisco Bay Area company that he had founded.
 While visiting Goodlett's business contacts and touring schools and other facilities, Jones was annoyed that President Fidel Castro had not consented to see him, and remarked that Castro had to be living better than the people.
-While in Cuba, Jones visited the residence of Huey Newton in Havana for an hour, and they talked about Newton's family members who had attended the Peoples Temple.
+While in Cuba, Jones visited the residence of Black Panther Huey Newton in Havana, who had fled there from the United States to avoid murder charges.
+They talked for an hour about Newton's family members who had attended the Peoples Temple.
 They also discussed his desire to return to the United States.
 Jones commented that Newton only "missed his luxurious apartment and his favorite bars in Oakland".

 In the autumn of 1977, Timothy Stoen and other Temple defectors formed a "Concerned Relatives" group because they had family members in Jonestown who were not being permitted to return to the United States.
 Stoen traveled to Washington, D.C., in January 1978 to visit with State Department officials and members of Congress, and wrote a white paper detailing his grievances against Jones and the Temple and to attempt to recover his son.
 His efforts aroused the curiosity of California Congressman Leo Ryan, who wrote a letter on Stoen's behalf to Guyanese Prime Minister Forbes Burnham.
 The Concerned Relatives began a legal battle with the Temple over the custody of Stoen's son.

 Most of Jones's political allies broke ties after his departure, though some did not.
 Willie Brown spoke out against the Temple's purported enemies at a rally that was attended by Harvey Milk and Assemblyman Art Agnos.
 Mayor Moscone's office issued a press release saying Jones had broken no laws.
 On April 11, 1978, the Concerned Relatives distributed a packet of documents, letters, and affidavits to the Peoples Temple, members of the press, and members of Congress which they titled an "Accusation of Human Rights Violations by Rev. James Warren Jones".